 3.2.3.
 Number of primary roots

 The 10 cm cuttings produced the highest number of primary roots (19.09), which was significantly superior to both 5 cm (7.40) and 15 cm (12.78) cuttings.
 The lowest number (7.40) of primary roots was recorded in 5 cm cuttings.
 The improvement of number of primary roots due to the availability of more relative humidity and optimum light intensity during experiment activated the synthesis of more take minerals and nutrients.
-Also reported by Ahmad and Sajid (2025)in guava and Akram et al., (2025) in guava.
+Similar results were also recorded by Ahmad and Sajid (2025) and Akram et al., (2025) in guava.

 3.2.4.
-Number of secondary roots.
+Number of secondary roots

 Among the different size, 10 cm cuttings produced the highest number of secondary roots (31.76), which was significantly superior to both 5 cm (20.40) and 15 cm (22.36) cuttings.
 The lowest number (20.40) of secondary roots was recorded in 5 cm cuttings.
-The improvement of number of primary roots due to the availability of more relative humidity and optimum light intensity during experiment activated the synthesis of more take minerals and nutrientswere reported bySundarrajan, et al., in guava (2024), Ahmad, Z., and Sajid, M. in guava (2025).
+The improvement of number of primary roots due to the availability of more relative humidity and optimum light intensity during experiment activated the synthesis of more absorption of minerals and nutrients (Sundarrajan, et al., 2024 and Ahmad, Z. and Sajid, M., 2025).

 3.2.5.
-Length of primary roots (cm).
+Length of primary roots (cm)

 The 10 cm cuttings produced the maximum length of primary roots (11.63cm), which was significantly superior to both 5 cm (4.69cm) and 15 cm (7.55cm) cuttings.
 The minimum (4.79cm) length of primary roots was recorded in 5 cm cuttings.
 Increasing the length of primary roots due to higher reserves of carbohydrates and nutrients, which promote better root growth.
 Also reported by Ratna kumari (2014) in pomegranate, Dahiya et al. (2015) in Kagzi lime.

 3.2.6.
-Diameter of primary roots (mm).
+Diameter of primary roots (mm)

 Among the various size, 10 cm cuttings recorded maximum diameter of primary roots (0.74mm), which was significantly superior to both 5 cm (0.33mm) and 15 cm (0.64mm) cuttings.
 The minimum diameter of primary roots (0.64mm) was observed in 5 cm cuttings.
 Growth of diameter of primary roots increase in fresh weight was noted wang et al., in capsicum (2018) and Kumar et al.,in guava (2023) also reported that microbial inoculants restored normal plant physiology.

-Table 2- Effect of size of explants on regeneration of wilt tolerant interspecific hybrid rootstock of guava through apical shoot
+Table 2.
+Effect of size of explants on regeneration of wilt tolerant interspecific hybrid rootstock of guava through apical shoot